-1) Respondent information

-Country

-Name

-Contact details Institutional role and function Name of institution Institutional mandate in relation to the coordination, development and/or implementation of insurance and risk transfer as part of comprehensive risk management strategies 2) Drawing from your experience with insurance and risk transfer solutions, what are information needs in developing countries with regards to designing and implementing these approaches?
+1) Respondent information Country Name Contact details Institutional role and function Name of institution Institutional mandate in relation to the coordination, development and/or implementation of insurance and risk transfer as part of comprehensive risk management strategies 2) Drawing from your experience with insurance and risk transfer solutions, what are information needs in developing countries with regards to designing and implementing these approaches?
 Please check the appropriate box to indicate the amount of additional information that would be useful.
-More information needed in relation to: A lot more Some more Inform ation satisfac tory Comments how to set up insurance and risk transfer systems an nd solutions examples of insurance and risk transfer solutions, fr countries, regions om other risk information legal and regulatory environment how to reach poor and vulnerable populations with and insurance solutions risk transfer how to effectively integrate insurance and risk trans into comprehensive risk management strategies fer solutions actors involved in developing and implementing insu transfer solutions urance and risk the incorporation of traditional knowledge in the de insurance and risk transfer solutions evelopment of financing and capitalization of insurance programme financial sustainability es incl. ensuring other, please specify: 3) Are you aware of any online portals providing information regarding insurance and risk transfer solutions?
-If so, what are the examples?

-4) What kind of information would you like to see on the portal that would help users in developing countries design risk management policy and action?

-5) How could the online platform benefit you/your organization in designing risk management policy and action in developing countries?

-6) What do you think are the top three functions the portal should provide?

-7) In what format should information be presented on the portal?
+More information needed in relation to: A lot more Some more Inform ation satisfac tory Comments how to set up insurance and risk transfer systems and solutions examples of insurance and risk transfer solutions, from other countries, regions risk information legal and regulatory environment how to reach poor and vulnerable populations with risk transfer and insurance solutions how to effectively integrate insurance and risk transfer solutions into comprehensive risk management strategies actors involved in developing and implementing insurance and risk transfer solutions the incorporation of traditional knowledge in the development of insurance and risk transfer solutions financing and capitalization of insurance programmes incl. ensuring financial sustainability oth er, please specify: 3) Are you aware of any online portals providing information resolutions?
+If so, what are the examples? egarding insuran ce and risk c transfer 4) What kind of information would you like to see on the porta countries design risk management policy and action?
+I that wo ould help users in (developing 5) How could the online platform benefit you/your organization n in desi gning ris sk manage ment policy and action in developing countries?
+6) What do you think are the top three functions the portal sho ould pro vide?
+7) In what format should information be presented on the port tal?
 8) What useful information can you contribute to the portal?

+Annex III

-Annex III Invitation letter and questionnaire for user needs assessment addressed to UNFCCC-focal points
+Invitation letter and questionnaire for user needs assessment addressed to UNFCCC-focal points